Updated and Edited by the CANA Editorial Committee

-The earliest nurse anesthetist in California, noted in historical records, was a U.S. trained British nurse who administered anesthetics at Saint Mary's Hospital in San Francisco in the 1920's.
-Ms Alta Bates (for whom the community hospital in Berkeley is named) was another prominent early California anesthetist.
-The December 1955 CANA bulletin reported that Ms Bates was the first graduate of a nurses training program in Eureka and the "first woman in the bay area to become an outstanding anesthetist."
-Ms Bates administered over 14,000 anesthetics in a career that lasted over 15 years.
+Ms. Alta Alice Miner Bates (for whom the community hospital in Berkeley is named) was a prominent early California anesthetist who opened her own “Sanatorium” for women and infants in 1905.
+She served as the facility’s administrator, chief anesthetist, and director of her own nursing training program.
+The December 1955 CANA bulletin reported that Ms. Bates was the first graduate of a nurses training program in Eureka and the "first woman in the bay area to become an outstanding anesthetist."
+Ms. Bates administered over 14,000 anesthetics in a career that lasted over 15 years.

-As nurses gained a foothold in the profession during the early years of the twentieth century, organized opposition to nurse anesthesia arose from physician anesthetists.
+As nurses gained a foothold in the anesthesia profession during the early years of the twentieth century, organized opposition to nurse anesthesia arose from physician anesthetists.
 California was to become a major battleground for this conflict.
-This fight would give rise to the first state association of nurse anesthetists and lead to a California Superior Court decision affirming that anesthesia is a part of the practice of nursing.
+The fight would give rise to the first state association of nurse anesthetists in the country and lead to a California Supreme Court decision affirming that anesthesia is a part of the practice of nursing.

-Ms Adeline Curtis, a nurse anesthetist who had been working in Anaheim since 1921, received a letter from the California Board of Medicine in 1928, informing her that she was practicing anesthesia illegally.
-Ms Curtis spent her savings seeking legal advice.
-These efforts resulted in an Attorney General's opinion stating that there was no law in California forbidding nurses from administering anesthetics.
-Ms Curtis continued her activism by traveling around the state informing her colleagues of the threat to nurse anesthesia practice.
-This lead to the formation of the California Association of Nurse Anesthetists (CANA) in 1930 with Ms Sophie Gran Winton, a nurse decorated for her valorous service in France during World War I, installed as the first president.
+Ms. Adeline Curtis, a nurse anesthetist who had been working in Anaheim at the Johnson-Wickett Clinic since 1921, received a letter from the California Board of Medicine in 1928, informing her that she was practicing anesthesia illegally.
+Ms. Curtis would end up spending years and her life savings seeking legal advice.
+It was Ms. Curtis’s efforts that resulted in an Attorney General's opinion authored by Ulysses S. Webb in 1933, stating there was no law in California forbidding nurses from administering anesthetics.
+Ms. Curtis continued her activism by traveling around the state informing her colleagues of the threat to nurse anesthesia practice.
+This lead to the formation of the California Association of Nurse Anesthetists (CANA) in 1931 with Ms. Sophie Gran Winton, a nurse anesthetist decorated for her valorous service in France during World War I, installed as the first president.